An easy, five-minute eggless mayonnaise that's smooth, creamy and everything a good mayonnaise should be.

 - 300 g silken tofu (I used Morinaga, unbranded tofu from an Asian grocer would be perfect too)

-- ½ tsp to 1 tsp mustard powder or dijon mustard
+- ½ teaspoon to 1 teaspoon mustard powder or dijon mustard

 - Blend all ingredients except for the mustard powder and olive oil, until smooth.

-- Add mustard powder ¼ tsp at a time, blending to incorporate, then tasting.
-I found a ½ tsp wasn't enough, so ended up adding a full teaspoon.
+- Add mustard powder ¼ teaspoon at a time, blending to incorporate, then tasting.
+I found a ½ teaspoon wasn't enough, so ended up adding a full teaspoon.
 The end result was quite zingy and mustardy, which I love, but if you want a milder mayo you'll probably want to add a little less mustard.

 - With the blender or food processor running, drizzle in the olive oil and blend until well combined and glossy.